Need Help?

 Before your examination starts, ensure the following:

-• Log in to your IATA Training Account at least 15 minutes before your exam starts.
+- You log in to your IATA Customer Portal account [https://portal.iata.org] at least 15 minutes before your exam starts.
 This will ensure you have enough time to troubleshoot any issues and seek help if required.

-• Make sure you have access to a telephone that will allow you to contact ProctorU in case you are experiencing connectivity issues: +1 (855) 772-8678 (toll-free).
+- You have access to a telephone that will allow you to contact ProctorU in case you are experiencing connectivity issues: +1 (855) 772-8678.

-• You have completed the Automated System Check in Appendix D of the OERS User Guide once again to make sure that your system is up to date.
-For other technical requirements (including ports) visit ProctorU’s website.
+- You have completed an Automated System Check in Appendix D once again to make sure your system is up to date.
+You have uninstalled any screen-sharing or remote desktop control software from your computer.

-• You have completed Part 1 of the user guide and waiting to start Part 2.
+- You have completed Part 1 of the user guide and are waiting to start Part 2.

-• You are not wearing a watch, and you have a mirror or a reflective surface to show the proctor your monitor.
+- You are not wearing a watch; and that you have a mirror or a reflective surface to show the proctor your monitor.
 This can include a mobile phone with a front-facing camera or an external USB camera.

-• You are going to take your exam on a hard surface, such as a desk (beds or couches are not allowed), and your desk is completely cleared of all material (phones, tablets, scrap papers, etc.), except for the allowable material outlined in Appendix C for the course you are taking an examination for.
+- You are going to take your exam on a hard surface, such as a desk (beds or couches are not allowed), and your desk is completely cleared of all material (phones, tablets, scrap papers, etc.), except for the allowable materials outlined in Appendix C for the course you are taking an examination for.

-• You are not going to take the exam in a public place (internet café, cafeteria….), or in a room where a clear glass wall or a security camera would allow someone else to view the computer screen.
+- You are not going to take the test in a public place (internet café, cafeteria….), in a room where a clear glass wall or security cameras would allow someone else to view the computer screen.

-• You are not allowed to take any breaks (including bathroom breaks) during the exam session.
+- You have used the bathroom.
+No breaks (including bathroom breaks) are allowed during the exam session.

 If you are experiencing issues, it is important to immediately contact ProctorU for support.
-Remember that you only have 15 minutes to connect to your proctor before the system marks you as a “no-show” for your exam.
+Remember that you only have 15 minutes to click on the “Launch exam” button before the system marks you as a “no show” for your exam.
 Please refer to Appendix A for troubleshooting steps.

 How to videos